thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 The residual partial correlation (ρ = 0.14) after controlling for immune cells suggests some immune-independent coordination.
 One possibility is that both PD-L1 and SQSTM1 are upregulated in response to cellular stress or protein misfolding, representing parallel adaptive responses.
 Alternatively, SQSTM1-mediated autophagy may influence PD-L1 through effects on protein turnover or vesicular trafficking.

-SQSTM1's association with worse survival in univariate analysis (HR = 1.14, P = 0.006), which became non-significant in multivariate models (HR = 1.08, P = 0.093), suggests that SQSTM1 is primarily a marker of aggressive disease biology rather than an independent driver.
-High SQSTM1 may indicate elevated cellular stress, defective autophagy, or adaptation to metabolic demands in rapidly growing tumors.
+In the proof-of-concept survival analysis with simulated outcomes, SQSTM1 showed association in univariate analysis (HR = 1.14, P = 0.006) that became non-significant in multivariate models (HR = 1.08, P = 0.093), illustrating how apparent associations may be confounded by other variables.
+While these are simulated results, the pattern suggests a hypothesis that SQSTM1 expression might primarily reflect aggressive disease biology rather than independently drive outcomes.
+High SQSTM1 may indicate elevated cellular stress, defective autophagy, or adaptation to metabolic demands—hypotheses requiring validation with authentic clinical data.

 ### Immune Microenvironment Relationships